elkbreeder/ScoutSlot/README.md

 6. Webcam

 ## Example Situation
-⋅⋅⋅Through inserting money, the player gets credits, which can be used to play ...The Player pulls the lever to play
++Through inserting money, the player gets credits, which can be used to play +The Player pulls the lever to play
-...If all three wheels show the same image the Player won ...Then a Picture is taken using the webcam and sent to the reciever program on the same network ...The bar has a computer up and running the reciever program ...The Player goes to the Bartender, which see the image of him and give him a free beer
++If all three wheels show the same image the Player won +Then a Picture is taken using the webcam and sent to the reciever program on the same network +The bar has a computer up and running the reciever program +The Player goes to the Bartender, which see the image of him and give him a free beer

 ## Setup